-Some websites have integrated google maps with contact us forms, which might be an excellent solution for you as well.
+Some websites have integrated google maps with contact us forms, which might be an excellent solution for you.

-We’ve already mentioned that several comments are enough for people to get ahold with healthcare service providers.
+We’ve already mentioned that several comments are enough for people to get ahold of healthcare service providers.

 But how to show off customers’ feedback that would seem honest and non-obtrusive?